Album review: Nickelback – Get Rollin’

-She made a huge impact in a male-dominated genre, casting a long enough shadow that she’s still used as shorthand, 18 years after her debut, to describe any similar act that comes along.
+She made a huge impact in a male-dominated genre, casting a long enough shadow that she’s still used as shorthand, over two years after her debut, to describe any similar act that comes along.
 She’s been cited as an influence by countless bands, singers and rappers who have followed in her wake (Hayley WIlliams believes Paramore would never have been signed if not for Avril), and she’s overcome a whole load of obstacles in her personal life.
-She’s put out at least four all-time bangers, helped the tie industry no end and successfully reinvented herself several times.
+She’s put out several all-time bangers, helped the tie industry no end and successfully reinvented herself several times.

 With that in mind, here are some ways she’s made the world a richer place, while being treated far more poorly than she deserves.

-In putting together the marketing strategy for her debut album Let Go, her management ummed and aahed before deciding not to lead with the single I’m With You, a sensitive, grown-up power-ballad.
+In putting together the marketing strategy for her debut album Let Go, her management umm-ed and ahh-ed before deciding not to lead with the single I’m With You, a sensitive, grown-up power-ballad.
 They chose instead to release it as the third single, after the one-two pop-punk punch of Complicated and Sk8er Boi.

 The album sold 20 million copies, an absurd amount, so again, it’s hard to question, but it meant that the world’s introduction to her as an artist was this almost cartoony, excessively accessorised, plaza-pranking, tie-and-tank-topped figure, possessing hella catchy tunes but at the same time reasonably easy to dismiss as, well, silly?
 Complicated, for instance, is a song about the importance of being true to oneself and not succumbing to affectations, falsehoods and trends in order to try and impress people, performed by a young woman wearing two ties.
 That’s… yeah.